 5 Ways to Make an Online Brochure

-Here are six ways to take your printed brochure into the digital realm.
+Here are five ways to take your printed brochure into the digital realm.

 Creating a PDF of your brochure is the simplest route, but don’t just create a two‑page document of your tri‑fold.
 Instead, create a separate page for each panel so it reads like a book.